paulotosold/my-watchlist-plus/README.md

 ## What's next

-The current version is already functional, but there are several directions I want to take it next:
+With the core library, history and Cabinet workflows in place, some of the directions I would like to explore next include:

-- Build richer and playful statistics and visualizations around the library and watch history
+- Add richer filtering and sorting, including natural-language requests translated into structured library queries
-- Add new metadata sources for awards, festivals and other information not readily available through TMDB
+- Create playful statistics and visualizations around the library and watch history
-- Experiment with personalized recommendation systems using machine learning, web scraping and public datasets
+- Bring in new metadata sources for awards, festivals and information beyond TMDB
-- Develop a chatbot that adds a more personal layer to recommendations and offers an alternative way to interact with the library
+- Experiment with personalized recommendations using machine learning and public datasets Develop a conversational, chatbot-like interface for discovering titles and interacting with the library
-- Keep refining the existing application with smaller features, UI improvements and ongoing work on the codebase
+- Keep refining the application with smaller features, UI improvements and ongoing work on the codebase

 ## Running locally